tdhock/tdhock.github.io/_pages/publications.md

   and
   [Mathematics Genealogy Project](https://www.genealogy.math.ndsu.nodak.edu/id.php?id=224469).
-- Peer review notice: in addition to peer-reviewed journals, I publish papers at machine learning conferences such as ICML and NIPS, which have double-blind peer reviews, and only accept about 20% of submitted papers.
+- Peer review notice: in addition to peer-reviewed journals, I publish papers at machine learning conferences such as ICML and NeurIPS, which have double-blind peer reviews, and only accept about 20% of submitted papers.
 - Reproducible Research notice: a "Reproducible" link for each paper below